microsoft/slow-cheetah/README.md

 ## Supported File Types

-SlowCheetah supports transformations for XML files, specified by [XDT](https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx).
-Transform file created by the extension follow this format.
+SlowCheetah supports transformations for XML files, specified by [XDT](https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx) and for JSON files, specified by [JDT](https://github.com/Microsoft/json-document-transforms).
+Transform files created by the extension follow these formats.

 ## Features

-Perform transformations of XML files on build per configuration and publish profiles.
+Perform transformations of XML and JSON files on build per configuration and publish profiles.

 Quickly add and preview transformations to a file in the project.